-The design features of the existing house defining the character of the property and the properties in the immediate vicinity have been sympathetically maintained throughout the design in order to create a characterful balanced outlook on all elevations without imposition to adjacent properties and along with high quality choice of materials and detailing, such as brick matching, clay roof tiles with bonnet tile hips, etc should result in a desirable property which enhances the area.
+The streets scene remains unchanged thus removing grounds for any design objections from the planners.
+The design features of the existing house defining the character of the property and the properties in the immediate vicinity have been sympathetically maintained throughout the design in order to create a characterful balanced outlook on all elevations without imposition to adjacent properties and along with high quality choice of materials and detailing, such as brick matching, clay roof tiles with bonnet tile hips, etc should result in a desirable enhancement to the property.